ogratwicklcs/ansible_security_workshop/1.4-qradar/README.md

 [student<X>@ansible ansible-files]$ ansible-playbook find_qradar_rule.yml
 ```

 As you see, the debug task `output returned rule_info` shows the content of the variable, and thus the content which was returned by the module `qradar_rule_info`.
-Note among those return data the key `id`, in this example with the value `100065`.
+Note among the return data the key `id`, in this example with the value `100065`.
 This is the key we need.

 > **Note**
 >